jonathankv/ht-catalyst/README.md

    uvicorn main:app --reload
    ```

+## Content Management

+### Blog Posts
+Add new blog posts as MDX files in `frontend/content/posts/`.
+Run `npm run update-posts` to update the posts data file.

+The blog automation script handles:
+- Extracting metadata from frontmatter
+- Generating excerpts
+- Validating images
+- Creating JSON data for the frontend

+For detailed instructions, see the [Blog Automation Documentation](frontend/docs/BlogAutomation.md).

+### About Page
+Customize your professional profile by updating the translation files in `frontend/public/locales/`.
+Key sections include:

+- Profile information (name, job title)
+- Professional summary (background, expertise, approach, vision)
+- Skills categories and lists
+- Social media links

+Replace the profile image at `frontend/public/images/avatar/profile-avatar.jpg` and the CV file at `frontend/public/files/jonathan-vu-cv.pdf`.

 ## Security

 - API keys are stored in environment variables
 - `.env` files are ignored in Git
 - CORS protection enabled
 - Secure error handling
+- Input validation on all API endpoints

 ## License